 First, of course, I need to transfer the pattern onto the muslin.
 I use the Light Tracer light box by Artograph and a Micron 02 (0.30mm) ink pen.
 You can also tape your pattern and fabric to a window and do your tracing that way.

 Hello friends!
-Today I have for you some awesome rag crochet patterns!
+Today I have for you a lovely hand tinted ruffled pillow!

 This is a one-of-a-kind hand-colored shabby chic fabric pillow.
 This is NOT a printed picture on the pillow.